foldedtoad/dwm1001/README.md

 ```
     cmake -B build -DBOARD=nrf52_dwm1001 .
 ```
+NOTE: You will need to re-do the above step whenever new "C" type files are added to your project.
+The Zephyr cmake support is good a detecting change in existing files, but doesn't detect newly added files, thus the need to run the above again.

-If you are developing on a Linux or OSX system, then you may use the script `update.sh`, which does the same operation.
+OPTIONAL: If you are developing on a Linux or OSX system, then you may use the script `update.sh`, which does the same operation.

-And we actually build or firmware with ninja:
+And we actually build or firmware with `make`:
 ```
     cd build
     make